 *at this point if it can’t be made from a paper plate, tinfoil, yogurt pots or empty toilet rolls then we’re not interested *

 I cut the toilet roll into sections and armed Stanley with some sticky tape.
 He soon had a decent looking honeycomb although he was quick to point out that they weren’t the right shape.
+Summer nature craft activities are a great way to hone those motor skills while being creative.

 Once completed we looked at the life cycle of a honey bee using toy figures.
 The boys played bees for a little while together using the honeycomb we’d made.